C4lopsitta/filmstore-api/README.md

 [Install]
 WantedBy=default.target
 ```
-Additionally, an Avahi mDNS discovery service is available, you can install it through the `discovery_service_create.sh`
+Additionally, an Avahi mDNS discovery service is available, you can install it through the `scripts/discovery_service_create.sh`
 script.
 This script will automatically install the needed packages (`avahi-daemon` and `avahi-utils`) and copy the config
 file `config/filmstore_discovery.service` into the Avahi configuration folder, lastly it will enable and start the mDNS
 Avahi service.